LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/MavenAssist/recommendbots.md

 #### Configuring Conversation Builder Bots

-Follow the steps in the [Conversation Builder Getting Started](conversation-builder-getting-started-4-connect-to-liveengage.html#step-11-connect-automation-to-liveengage) guide to connect your bot.
+Follow the steps in the Conversation Builder [Connect to LiveEngage tutorial](conversation-builder-tutorials-guides-getting-started.html) to connect your bot.

 {: .important}
 Be sure to select allow **Messaging** conversations when you add the Agent for the automation.